 New BBBEE criteria became effective for us from March 2017, according to which an entity receives a new compliance rating from the BBBEE rating agency.
 Under these new criteria, our rating based on our previous structure and practices would have dropped and we would have been required contractually to improve our rating.
 We developed a plan to achieve or improve our current rating by the BBBEE verification audit for period ended March 31, 2017 in May 2017.
 This plan included, among other measures, divesting some of our interests in our South Africa subsidiary to address the criterion relating to the percentage of ownership of an entity by "black people" (as defined under the applicable legislation).
-We achieved the required rating in our BBBEE verification audit in May 2017 on the basis of the steps taken to comply with the new BBBEE criteria which is valid until May 2018.
+We achieved the required rating in our BBBEE verification audit in May 2018 which is valid until May 2019.
 However, there is no assurance that we will successfully maintain our existing BBBEE rating under the new criteria in our next annual BBBEE verification audit by the BBBEE rating agency, or at all.
 If we fail to achieve the required minimum BBBEE rating, we will cease to be eligible for government grants, will be disqualified from bidding for certain business, and our clients may terminate their contracts with us or impose penalties on us.
 These outcomes would have an adverse effect on our business, results of operations, financial condition and cash flows.